ourshell/Create-BootableUSB/README.md

   Set-ExecutionPolicy Bypass -Scope Process -Force
   ```

+# Instruction how to do it manually

+---

 ## Key Point
 - **FAT32** is required for booting (supports both BIOS and UEFI).